jennadar/5G-Core-Implementation-Using-Slicing/README.md

 - Radio Interface (between UE and RAN).

 UERANSIM supports to run with Open5GS and Free5GC 5G Core networks.
-We can connect UERANSIM to one of these 5G Core network and test the functionality.
+We can connect UERANSIM to one of these 5G Core networks and test the functionality.

 <a id="slicing"></a>
 <h2 align="Left">2.3: Network Slicing </h2>
 Network slicing is a fundamental concept in 5G networks that allows the creation of multiple virtual networks, each tailored to serve specific types of applications, services, or customers.
-It enables the efficient allocation of network resources and the customization of network behaviour to meet diverse requirements, such as ultra-reliable low-latency communication (URLLC), massive machine type communication (mMTC), and enhanced mobile broadband (eMBB).
+It enables the efficient allocation of network resources and the customization of network behavior to meet diverse requirements, such as ultra-reliable low-latency communication (URLLC), massive machine type communication (mMTC), and enhanced mobile broadband (eMBB).

 ---

 <a id="Requirement"></a>
 <h1 align="Left">3.
 Requirements </h1>

-This section explains all the required installation and pre-requisites and dependencies need to establish a 5G Core network and UERANSIM.
+This section explains all the required installation pre-requisites and dependencies needed to establish a 5G Core network and UERANSIM.
 Please refer to the link below to complete the installation of the dependencies.
 [Installations Process Guide](https://github.com/FRA-UAS/mobcomwise23-24-team_gen5_designers/blob/main/User-Guide/Requirements-README.md)

 <a id="Planning"></a>
 <h1 align="Left">4.
 Planning </h1>

-This section explains the work plan for our team and the work distribution, roles and responsiblities for each team members
+This section explains the work plan for our team and the work distribution, roles, and responsiblities of each team member

 ![image](https://github.com/FRA-UAS/mobcomwise23-24-team_gen5_designers/blob/main/Figures/Project%20Planning.png)